JialeHan22/Quality-Preserving_LLM_Advertising/README.md

 # Mechanism Design for Quality-Preserving LLM Advertising

-This repository provides Python implementations of the auction mechanisms evaluated in the paper, with results presented in Jupyter notebooks.
+This repository provides Python implementations of the auction mechanisms evaluated in the paper (https://arxiv.org/abs/2605.10964), with results presented in Jupyter notebooks.

 ## Repository Structure